lisy0123/42/README.md

 ### 4 weeks intensive workloads in a C programming language.
 To become a student at 42, you must pass the piscine, that have to spend 4 weeks, 7 days a week, day and night coing.
-It start with the basics, and uising a computer, wit
+It start with the basics, and uising a computer, witout

-We will start with the basics, and using a computer, you will write your first lines of code before moving on to more complex coding exercises.
-It won’t be necessary to have any previous programming experience.
-We simply ask that you know how to use a mouse and a keyboard.

 [LEARN MORE](https://www.42.us.org/program/piscine)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTc1NDg2OTgsLTExOTU4MTc5NTQsLT
-Y2MDU4NjU2OSwxMTc3Mzc1MzM2LDEyMjA5Mzk0OSwtOTc2NzI4
-NTc5XX0=
+eyJoaXN0b3J5IjpbLTE3ODgxMTMxMzgsLTE5NTc1NDg2OTgsLT
+ExOTU4MTc5NTQsLTY2MDU4NjU2OSwxMTc3Mzc1MzM2LDEyMjA5
+Mzk0OSwtOTc2NzI4NTc5XX0=
 -->